 One of the most daunting aspects, even for the most seasoned of sailors, is mooring up in a strange marina after a long day.

-The first few times I took the helm, it reminded me of when I learnt to drive.
-Sat behind the wheel of a car for the first time, I wondered how the heck I was ever going to manage everything at once:
+The first few times I took the helm of a boat, it reminded me of when I learned to drive.
+I sat behind the wheel of a car for the first time and wondered how the heck I was ever going to manage everything at once: